How many foods starting with L have you ever tried? 10? 20?… And you think that’s all? Believe me, the list is longer than you could’ve imagined!

 To enhance the flavor of the foods, you can’t ignore the herbs.
 Below are some popular herbs that have an “L” at the beginning of their names.

 Leek is a related plant with onion and garlic, with the appearance of giant spring onion.
+Leek’s taste is like mild onions.
 Its leaves are dark green and change color to white towards the root.
-It also tastes like mild onions.

 Leek can be eaten raw or used in cooking.
 Some prefer adding its roots, the white blunt bottom part, and the lighter-green leaves into the salad to have more texture since it’s crunchy and firm.
 Others use the darker-colored leaves to sautée and bring more flavor to the dish.

-Lemongrass is a common spice in every Asian kitchen.
+Lemongrass is common in every Asian kitchen.
+However, it can be hard to find in Western cuisine, so you may need to find lemongrass alternatives if you live in these countries.
 Its name comes from its aroma, which smells like lemon.
 But its appearance is the same as onion or leek.

 Just like its name, lemon basil has a similar appearance as basil leaves, only narrower with a bit edges and the same aroma and taste like lemons.
 They are widely in Southern Asian cuisines such as soups, stews, curries, and so on.